 7. Ferry Boat Roster;

 8. Index, Bibliography, and acknowledgments.
-Includes a map, excellent black and white photographs printed on enameled paper.
+Includes a map, excellent B&W photographs printed on enameled paper.
 As with other books published by Bob's Photo this book is primarily half page B&W photographs with captions.